gwax/www-gwax/gwax_nikola/stories/about/person.rst

 .. [#] I often prefer to avoid the term "data engineer" because I feel it is often conflated with the concept of a DBA or a hands-off software "architect" role.
 Personally, I view a data engineer as just another hands-on software engineer that happens to spend more time dealing with data and backend data management than anything else.

-Long ago, I graduated from `MIT <http://web.mit.edu/>`_ with a degree in Materials Science and Engineering.
+Long ago, I graduated from `MIT <http://web.mit.edu/>`_ with a degree in Materials Science and Engineering (course 3 to fellow alums).
 During my time at MIT, I had a pretty strong focus on structural materials and computer simulations of material behavior.
 Subsequent to graduating, I spent a number of years [#]_ taking increasingly software-focused jobs but always trying to keep my focus on math, science, or the like.

 .. [#] Along the way to accepting that I was a software engineer, I took a brief detour to law school.
 I only made it through about three quarters of a year before I decided it wasn't for me.
 As such, I feel it's really more of a footnote issue than a body content matter.